miguelmota/ethereum-development-with-go-book/en/README.md

 # Introduction

-This book is to serve as a general help guide for those wanting to develop ethereum applications using the Go programming language.
+This book is to serve as a general help guide for anyone wanting to develop Ethereum applications using the Go programming language.

-This book is composed of many examples that I wish I had encountered before when I first started Ethereum development with Go.
+This book is composed of many examples that I wish I had encountered before when I first started doing Ethereum development with Go.
 This book will walk you through most things that you should be aware of in order for you to be a productive Ethereum developer using Go.

 Ethereum is quickly evolving and things may go out of date sooner than anticipated.
 I strongly suggest opening an [issue](https://github.com/miguelmota/ethereum-development-with-go-book/issues) or making a [pull request](https://github.com/miguelmota/ethereum-development-with-go-book/pulls) if you observe things that can be improved.
 This book is completely open and free and available on [github](https://github.com/miguelmota/ethereum-development-with-go-book).